Evening lessons available from 30th March. Contact Nick today!

 Parallel Park.

-During the test, you will also be asked to pull up on the left at least 3 times, including on a slope or hill and behind a parked vehicle, so you have to move off at an angle.
+During the test, you will also be asked to pull up on the left at least once, including on a slope or hill and behind a parked vehicle, so you have to move off at an angle.

 You may also be asked to carry out an emergency stop.
 This will be mentioned at the start of your test.